pymupdf/PyMuPDF/docs/textpage.rst

       :rtype: list

-   .. method:: extractWORDS
+   .. method:: extractWORDS(delimiters=None)

+      * Changed in v1.23.5: added `delimiters` parameter

       Textpage content as a list of single words with bbox information.
 An item of this list looks like this::

          (x0, y0, x1, y1, "word", block_no, line_no, word_no)

-      Everything delimited by spaces is treated as a *"word"*.
+      :arg str delimiters: (new in v1.23.5) use these characters as *additional* word separators.
+By default, all white spaces (including the non-breaking space `0xA0`) indicate start and end of a word.
+Now you can specify more characters causing this.
+For instance, the default will return `"john.doe@outlook.com"` as **one** word.
+If you specify `delimiters="@."` then the **four** words `"john"`, `"doe"`, `"outlook"`, `"com"` will be returned.
+Other possible uses include ignoring punctuation characters `delimiters=string.punctuation`.
+The "word" strings will not contain any delimiting character.

       This is a high-speed method which e.g. allows extracting text from within given areas or recovering the text reading sequence.

       :rtype: list